PhilLockett/EBookGen/README.md

 use it in this [video](https://www.youtube.com/watch?v=EiUMb7bgYeQ&t=2s).

-This application flattens his structure and moves all modifiable files into the TemplateXX/OEBPS directory (where XX is the next available 2 decimal digit value).
+This application flattens his structure and moves all modifiable files into the TemplateXX/OEBPS directory (where XX is the next available 2 digit decimal value).
 The application automatically generates the files: "content.opf", "toc.ncx" and "toc.xhtml" based on user input and these files should not be modified.

-The application also generates the command files "buildXX.bat" and "buildXX.sh" which can be used to create an epub file (TemplateXX/TemplateXX.epub).
-However these command files require a zip client, that can be run from the command line, be installed.
+The application also generates the command files "buildXX.bat" and "buildXX.sh", either of which can be used to create an epub file (TemplateXX/TemplateXX.epub) using the contents of the template.
+However these command files require an installed zip client, that can be run from the command line.
 The command file(s) should be updated to run the installed zip client.
-Note: by default the generated files run the [7-Zip](https://www.7-zip.org/) client from it's default install directory.
+Note: by default the generated command files run the [7-Zip](https://www.7-zip.org/) client from it's default install directory.

 ## Dependencies